FMS-ACES reaches development milestone

 |0

-This work, FMS-ACES reaches development milestone [Image 4 of 4], by Sarah Zaler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FMS-ACES reaches development milestone, by Sarah Zaler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.